 Mckenzie extensions (Turtle neck exercises)

 Sit upright, with your neck relaxed and neutral.
-Move your head backward as if you have a finger on your chin and are pushing straight back.
+Move your head backwards as if you have a finger on your chin and are pushing straight back.
 Breathe normally, do not hold your breath throughout the exercise.
 Hold for about 5 seconds and slowly move back to neutral.
 This can be done 10-15 times per day.

 Stand upright with back and head against the wall.
-Place your feet slightly in front of you.
+Place your feel slightly in front of you.
 Don’t arch your back, move your shoulders from the bottom position to the top.
 20 reps per day will help with computer workers and those who lean forward a lot for work.

 Stand upright like the picture below with good posture.
-Making sure to ‘push’ your shoulder blades together throughout the exercise, start making 6-inch circles in the air with your arms.
+Making sure to ‘push’ your shoulder blades together throughout the exercise, start making 6 inch circles in the air with your arms.
 Breathe normally and keep your head in a neutral position, looking straight ahead.
 Do this until you feel a burning between your shoulders, then do 5 more.
 You will feel your posture start to fix right away and the muscles will actually make it difficult to have bad posture.
 This is best done as part of your daily routine.

 Neck and shoulder blade pain – conclusion

 Neck pain and shoulder blade pain go hand-in-hand.
 Very often, they are found together.
-If you suffer from this type of discomfort, try the exercises.
+If you suffer with this type of discomfort, try the exercises.
 If you feel pain in your hands, get dizzy, feel uneasy or have shooting pain, STOP.
 Try each of these daily.
 If these don’t seem to help – give Dr. Patten a call.